narayan954/narayan954/README.md

 I am interested in everything tech related but currently focused on machine learning

-Skills: PYTHON / C /  HTML
+Languages: PYTHON / C /  HTML

 - 🔭 I’m currently working on this page.